Midway

 One thing worth noting for international meetups: the “meet in the middle” framing loosens.
 Sometimes the best plan isn’t equidistant travel — it’s meeting somewhere one person can reach cheaply and the other can reach at all.
 If your friend is in Bangkok and you’re in New York, don’t insist on a true midpoint (which would be somewhere in Central Asia with no airport).
 Instead, look at where both of you have direct flights and pick the most appealing option.
 That might be Dubai, Istanbul, or London — all closer to you, but practical for both.

-For families navigating the US-Europe split specifically — say a child studying abroad — we’ve written a dedicated guide to planning family trips across continents.
+For families navigating the US-Europe split specifically — say a child studying abroad — there’s a dedicated guide to family reunions between the US and Europe, and a more general guide to planning family trips across continents.

 Beyond two cities: finding a destination for 3, 4, or 5+ people